Alby1234/kitch-api/README.md

 ## Run
 ### `mvn spring-boot:run`

+If running locally, ensure that the KITCH_DB_USERNAME and KITCH_DB_PASSWORD environment variables are set, and that the security group(s) for the Kitch DB RDS allows for traffic from your ip.

 ## Build and Deploy

 Follow these instructions to build and deploy the application using Docker.